LONG TERM CARE portfolio

 The Future of Care

-Reimaging aging through design
+Reimagining aging through design

 At Architecture49, our familiarity with current direction and our comprehension of long-term care design issues has resulted in improved home-like environments that allow a successful balance between functionality and person-centered care.
 We have become educated on growing trends for our care providers and continue to build on our strengths in pursuit of improved solutions for our local regions.
 The result of this work is beautiful, award-winning buildings demonstrating innovation and compassion that better serve our caregivers, residents, and communities.